bcgov/design-research-guide/docs/understand-user-research.md

 Learning about users allows you to create better government services.
 You will discover the user’s motivations, struggles and goals for a service.
 The role of a user researcher is not to consult with, audit, and/or teach users.
 The role of a user researcher is to actively observe and listen without bias or assumptions.

-User research helps us:
+User research helps us

-- discover the need for the products and services sooner rather than later
+- Discover the need for the products and services sooner rather than later
-- establish a good foundation to make sure you are designing the best products, services and systems
+- Establish a good foundation to make sure you are designing the best products, services and systems
-- lower cost of projects in the long term
+- Lower cost of projects in the long term
-- improve processes to deliver services faster and more responsively
+- Improve processes to deliver services faster and more responsively
-- reduce the number of user inquiries and complaints
+- Reduce the number of user inquiries and complaints
-- provide value to users, leading to better user experience
+- Provide value to users, leading to better user experience

 ## When to do Research